The Explicit Sato-Tate Conjecture and Densities Pertaining to Lehmer-Type Questions: Proofs of Theorems and

-The higher weight cases are analogous.
+The higher weight cases are handled similarly.
 For the weight $16$ case we also make use of the fact that the projective mod $59$ representation has image isomorphic to $S_{4}$.
-This was conjectured by Swinnerton-Dyer (see \cite{Swinnerton-Dyer} page 35).
-The degree $4$ polynomial defining this $S_{4}$ extension is misprinted there; the correct polynomial is $x^{4} - x^{3} - 7x^{2} + 11x + 3$.
-Swinnerton-Dyer's conjecture was proven as a consequence of the solvable base change result of Langlands and Tunnell (in an identical way that it was applied in Wiles's proof of Fermat's Last Theorem). \end{proof}
+This was conjectured by Serre \cite{SerreBourbaki416} and Swinnerton-Dyer \cite[pg.
+35]{Swinnerton-Dyer}.
+The degree $4$ polynomial defining this $S_{4}$ extension is misprinted there (and corrected in \cite[pg.
+149]{Swinnerton-DyerII}); the correct polynomial is $x^{4} - x^{3} - 7x^{2} + 11x + 3$.
+Swinnerton-Dyer's conjecture was proven by K. Haberland \cite{Haberland} in 1982.
+This can also be proven using the solvable base change result of Langlands and Tunnell (in an identical way that it was applied in Wiles's proof of Fermat's Last Theorem). \end{proof}